git-big-picture/git-big-picture/README.md

          /
     A---B---F
          \ /
-          L
+          P

-But since the commits would be labeled with their refs, it would look more like (within the lmits of ascii art):
+But since the commits would be labeled with their refs, it would look more like (within the limits of ascii art):

           0.1.1---0.1.2---maint
          /